daviddechaux/Kingmaker/readme.md

 - Adjust css to have all icon on the same size (more or less)
 - Add a class to hide every menu at the same time when clicking on the background (use ".menu" ?)
 - Use data instead of crappy class method like I did
-- Add a hint on fields (name and title)
-> Disable somes characteres on names
+- Add a hint on fields (name and title) : disable some characteres on names
 - Create capital
+- Fog in CSS

 ## In progress :
-- Create factions
-> Border
-> Color

-## In progress :
-- Create factions
+- Create factions : Border
-> Border
-> Color

 ## Maybe :
-- Load default file from web (currently data are store in js)
-> Cross domain origin issue
+- Load default file from web (currently data are store in js) : Cross domain origin issue
 - Move the edit box while moving the element
 - Confirm delete element
-- Add a recently use element
-> Avoid / destroy and create box ?
+- Add a recently use element : Avoid / destroy and create box ?
 - Put the dropdown to the default value
 - Use a proper framework to do the stuff done by jQuery (vueJs, React, whateverJs)
 - Add a calendar (or something that display date)